kelseymok/fermentation-station/recipes/kimchi.md

+## Notes

+* If you smell your Kimchi about 1 day into fermentation, it might smell awful, like sulfur.
+This is normal for cabbage apparently.
+It should smell delightful by the 3rd day.

 ## References

 * Maangchi is the internet expert in Korean cooking.
 Check out her [easy Kimchi](https://www.maangchi.com/recipe/easy-kimchi) and [traditional Kimchi](https://www.maangchi.com/recipe/tongbaechu-kimchi) recipes